 Of these, more than 1.41 lakh units (more than 46% of the property) cost up to rupees 45 lakh.
 Proptiger.com is a real estate portal owned by Elara Technologies Pte Ltd, which also has other real estate portals such as Housing.com, Makaan.com and FastFox.com, while Liases Foras is the only non-brokerage property research company in the India.

-In a city like mumbai unsold inventories in mumbai 2020?
+In a city like mumbai unsold inventories is so high in 2020?

 Where every square meter of space is literally golden, there are cases where most people in the middle class (almost 90%) have spent their entire lives trying to buy a single house.